jahidulpabelislam/contribution-counters/README.md

     const counters = await api.getCounters();
     ```

-4. The returned value (`counters`) will have two properties:
+4. The returned result (`counters`) is a object with two properties:

-    -   `commits` which is your total commits
+    -   `commits` is your total commits
-    -   `projects` is the number of projects you've contributed to.
+    -   `projects` is the number of projects you've contributed to

-`GitHub` in the above example can be replaced with `Bitbucket` and `GitLab`.
+`GitHub` in the above example can be replaced with `Bitbucket` or `GitLab`.

 ### Creating access tokens